 LEARN MOREThis program is designed to provide enhanced knowledge and in-depth training including emergency preparedness that goes above and beyond the basic spaceflight training courses.

-LEARN MOREThe NASTAR Center is very proud to have trained a “Father - Daughter” team of astronauts.
+The NASTAR Center is very proud to have trained a “Father - Daughter” team of astronauts.
 Jim Kitchen; Blue Origin Flight # NS-20, flew to space on March 31, 2022, his daughter Karsen Kitchen; Blue Origin Flight # NS-26 flew to space on August 29, 2024.
 Father and Daughter completed their suborbital space flight training at the NASTAR Center.
 An additional accomplishment for Karsen is she made history by becoming the youngest women to fly above the Karman Line.
 The Karman Line is the internationally recognized boundary of space, 62 miles above sea level.

 To prepare for the gravitational forces experienced on the journey to space, the #Ax3 crew had to take a spin in the centrifuge.
 This training helps ready the crew for the G-forces felt during launch and landing.